Sanders, Falcons catch fire from deep to defeat Notre Dame, win 5th straight

 “We got a lot of good players and anybody can go off on any night, and then we just really trust each other and TK (Koenig) tells us to find the open man,” Sanders said.
 “Tonight, I had the hot hand and my teammates did a good job of finding me.”

-In addition to Sanders' career night, Fairmont State also got a monster performance from Zyon Dobbs and double-digit scoring nights from each of Cole VonHandorf and Dale Bonner.
+In addition to Sanders’ career night, Fairmont State also got a monster performance from Zyon Dobbs and double-digit scoring nights from each of Cole VonHandorf and Dale Bonner.
 Dobbs scored 21 points despite taking just seven total shots, as he shot 5-of-7 from the field and 10-of-13 from the line, to go with six rebounds.
-VonHandorf added another 17 points and seven rebounds on 6-of-12 shooting, and Bonner scored 15 points with three rebounds and four assists.
-Przemysalw Golek also recorded a team-high six assists for Fairmont to pair with five rebounds and three points.
+VonHandorf added another 17 points and seven rebounds on 6-of-12 shooting, while Bonner scored 15 points with three rebounds and four assists.
+Przemyslaw Golek also had a team-high six assists for Fairmont to pair with five rebounds and three points.

 The trio of Sanders, Dobbs and Bonner combined to earn 29 of Fairmont’s 38 total free throw attempts, with Dobbs, in particular, bamboozling NDC’s defensive personnel as he toggled between mean bully-ball post-ups versus guards and rapid-fire crossover rack attacks versus slower bigs.